In memoriam 2013.

 If you are (a) into safer streets and (b) ready to dig in to understand that things out there are not necessarily what one might necessarily think, may we suggest that you check out here this slightly counterintuitive piece that was posted this morning in our parallel Safe Streets project.
 Continue reading

-Posted in 2012, Beautiful City, behavior, Mediation, Open Systems, Public interest group, Safe Streets, Speed, Statistics, traffic engineering, World Streets
+Posted in 2012, Beautiful City, Behavior and Choice, Mediation, Open Systems, Public interest group, Safe Streets, Speed, Statistics, traffic engineering, World Streets

 Safe Streets is a collaborative worldwide project which will aggressively network over the whole of 2012 in our search for shaping ideas with some of the leading thinkers, groups and programs in the field , looking to the future but also not forgetting the past — including drawing attention to the defining contributions of a certain number of leading thinkers. teachers, writers and sustainability activists, who are no longer with us but who through their work have laid down some of the most important principles which we now need to recall and take into account as we move to create a broad common framework for sustainable streets all over the world.
 For those of you who do not already know about the formidable vision and work of Donald Appleyard, we have pulled together a collection of reference points that should give you a good first introduction, and at the end of this piece some additional reference materials for those wishing to go further (as indeed you should).